globalgov/messydates/cran-comments.md

 This is a resubmission.
 In this version I have:

-* Moved hexlogos and cheatsheet to 'inst' folder instead of the 'man' folder
+* Moved cheatsheet.pdf to 'inst' folder instead of the 'man' folder

 ## Test environments